CoMakery/comakery-ethereum/README.md

 STATUS: This is BETA software.
 Use it with caution.
-Your feedback via github issues and code contribution pull requests are welcome.
+Please send us feedback using [github issues](https://github.com/CoMakery/comakery-ethereum/issues) and code contributions using [pull requests](https://github.com/CoMakery/comakery-ethereum/pulls).

 # CoMakery Ethereum